 On completion of the FdA Teaching and Learning, students will have several progression opportunities including completing their Honours degree with Plymouth University, post-graduate study within Plymouth University and employment in the Early Years sector.
-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23

-Page 8 of 56 Last Saved: 16/09/2021 Students who successfully complete the FdA Teaching and Learning may progress to;
+Students who successfully complete the FdA Teaching and Learning may progress to;

-- BA (Hons) Early Childhood Studies (Stage 3 (Plymouth University) - BA (Hons) Professional Development (Childhood Studies) Petroc (entry at Level 6) - BA (Hons) Education Stage 3 (Plymouth University)
+BA (Hons) Early Childhood Studies (Stage 3 (Plymouth University)

+BA (Hons) Professional Development (Childhood Studies) - Petroc (entry at Level 6)

+BA (Hons) Education Stage 3 (Plymouth University)

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23

-Page 9 of 56 Last Saved: 16/09/2021 The contribution of marks from prior levels of study to the progression award is governed by University regulations.
+The contribution of marks from prior levels of study to the progression award is governed by University regulations.